 Subject area Dance Curriculum Intent At Key Stage 4, in addition to continuing to develop and apply knowledge and skills from KS3, our Dance curriculum will give students the opportunity to: Participate in a range of performances including a solo and group dance, demonstrating an understanding of different dance themes and tasks.
 Explore dance techniques through a variety of tasks, both independently and through group work.
 Understand the social, cultural and historical contexts of professional dance works understanding how we can apply these ideas to real life circumstances.
 Explore how professional dance is interpreted and communicated to an audience.
-Learn how to use movement memory to successfully create dance for a performance.
+Ecarn how to use movement memory to successfully create dance for a performance.
 Develop the ability to interpret, create and perform a dance as appropriate to the requirements of the performance.
 Develop a range of performance skills and demonstrate them during a solo and group performance.
-Be able to demonstrate the use of and understanding of; Physical skills, including: posture, alignment, balance, coordination, control, flexibility, mobility, strength, stamina, extension, isolation Technical skills, including: projection, focus, spatial awareness, facial expression, phrasing.
+Be able to demonstrate the use of and understanding of; Physical skills, including: posture, alignment, balance, coordination, control, flexibility, mobility, strength, stamina, extension, isolation Technical skills, including: action content, dynamic content, spatial content, relationship content, timing content, rhythmic content, movement in a stylistically accurate way.
+Expressive skills, including: projection, focus, spatial awareness, facial expression, phrasing.
 Musicality, sensitivity to other dancers, communication of choreographic intent, including mood(s), meaning(s), idea(s), theme(s) and/or style/style fusion(s).
 Mental skills and attributes (during performance), including: movement memory, commitment, concentration, confidence.
 Use subject specific theatre terminology correctly and confidently.
-Demonstrate an analytical understanding of how choreographer's create dance and their choice of features of production including; costume, set design, lighting, music, choreography and dancers Develop a written evaluative skill, embedded with subject specific language Deemonstrate an understanding of appreciate live performance, Year Term Content 10 1 2 3 Comp 1: Duet/Trio Comp 2: Professional Works (3) Comp 1: Duet/Trio Comp 1: Set Phrase Comp 2: Professional Works (3) Comp 1: Set Phrase Comp 2: Section A and B 11 1 2 3 Comp 1: Choreography Comp 2: Professional Works (3) Comp 1: Choreography Comp 2: Professional Works (3) Comp 1: Revision
+Demonstrate an analytical understanding of how choreographer's create dance and their choice of features of production including; costume, set design, lighting, music, choreography and dancers Develop a written evaluative skill, embedded with subject specific language Year Term Content 10 1 2 3 Set Phrase Professional Works (2) Professional Works (1) Duet and Trio Duet and Trio Section A and B 11 1 2 3 Choreography Comp 2: Professional Works (1) Choreography Comp 2: Professional Works (1) Comp 1: Revision